Shoalsteed/I2P-Secure-Design-Collective/README.md

-# I2P-Usability-Lab
+# I2P-Secure-Design-Collective
 Help us onboard the future of the Invisible Internet!

-We are working towards areas of improvements in the following areas as outlined in Decentralization Off The Shelf: 7 Maxims:(https://decentpatterns.xyz/report/)
+We are working improvements in the following areas as outlined in Decentralization Off The Shelf: 7 Maxims:(https://decentpatterns.xyz/report/)

 **Collaboration**